ntk148v/ntk148v.github.io/content/posts/thoughts.md

 ## Good code is like a love letter to the next developer who will maintain its

 From [Addy's blog post](https://addyosmani.com/blog/good-code/).

+## 7 years cycle

+{{< figure class="figure" src="/photos/thoughts/we-build-7-years-cycle.png" >}}

+## Looking for peaceful

+Can't say that I apply that insight consciously but these days there's no over ambitious goal in my head.
+I just want a peaceful, quiet life.
+Cooking good food, doing good work, spending time with the people I love.
+I wanted to be someone famous.
+Someone that people will look up to and say woah.
+Now, I'm ok with being a no one.

+{{< figure class="figure" src="/photos/thoughts/we-build-another.png" >}}